Chulminator/Chulminator.github.io/_posts/2024-03-27-How-does-computer-save-number.md

 ---
-title: How does computer save numbers
+title: How does a computer store numbers
 author: chulmin
 date: 2024-03-27 00:00:00 -0500
 categories: [Numerical computing]